 Scan and monitor large areas of farmland to quickly assess data such as slope variation and sun exposure.

-Using LiDAR can locate shortcomings or defects that would otherwise be invisible underwater.
+Using LIDAR can locate shortcomings or defects that would otherwise be invisible underwater.

 Isolate areas that show a high reading of chemicals such as Carbon Dioxide, Sulphur Dioxide and Methane.